ENVRES 199. Independent study. 1-5 Unit.

 ENVRES 220.
-The Social Ocean: Ocean Conservation, Management, and Policy.
+The Social Ocean: Human Dimensions of Coastal and Marine Ecosystems.
 1-2 Unit.

 ENVRES 221.
 New Frontiers and Opportunities in Sustainability.
 1 Unit.